danielepanozzo/ucg/Assignment_3/README.md

 Starting Code
 -------------

-After compiling the code following the process described in the [general instructions](https://github.com/nyu-cg-fall-17/computer-graphics/RULES.md), you can launch the program from command-line as follows:
+After compiling the code following the process described in the general instructions, you can launch the program from command-line as follows:

 ```
 mkdir build; cd build; cmake ..; make
-./assignment2 ../data/scene.json
+./assignment3 ../data/scene.json
 ```
 Once you complete the assignment, you should see result a picture generated in your folder.